Comic Book: Legion of Super-Heroes aka: Legion Of Super Heroes

 Legion of Super-Heroes (volume 5) (2004-2009). #16-36 titled Supergirl and the Legion of Super-Heroes

 The modern version, based on the original, appeared as guest stars in Superman-related comics since 2007.
 This overlaps the Threeboot, causing lots of confusion.
-Important stories include:
+Important stories and series include:

 Lightning Saga (2007) (In JLA and JSA)